 - Untitled, a contemporary American restaurant, serves coffee and pastries in the morning and is open for lunch, dinner and weekend brunch.

-- Studio Cafe serves light fare starting at lunch time.
+- Studio Cafe serves light fare when the museum is open.
 It has floor-to-ceiling windows and a view of the Manhattan skyline.
 Outdoor seating is available in the summer.

 More About the Whitney Museum of American Art

 After the Metropolitan Museum of Art refused her endowment and collection, sculptor Gertrude Vanderbilt Whitney opened the Whitney Museum of American Art in 1931 to house the collection of more than 500 works of art by American artists that she had acquired beginning in 1907.
 She was considered the leading patron of American art until her death in 1942.